Why Compliance Is the Most Underestimated Challenge for GCCs in India

 When multinational companies evaluate India for a Global Capability Center, the conversation usually starts with talent and cost.
 What rarely gets enough airtime is compliance — the dense web of central and state-level regulations that every employer in India must navigate from day one.

 India’s regulatory environment is not hostile, but it is layered.
-A single GCC operating out of Bangalore must comply with central labour laws, Karnataka state rules, municipal regulations, tax codes at both direct and indirect levels, and sector-specific registrations.
+A single GCC operating out of Bangalore must comply with central labour laws, Karnataka state rules, municipal regulations, tax codes at both direct and indirect levels, and sector-specific registrations including Shops and Establishments rules.
 Miss a filing deadline or underpay a statutory contribution by a few rupees, and the penalties can be disproportionately severe.

 This guide walks through every compliance dimension a GCC faces in India — from entity registration to ongoing filings — and explains where an EOR model can eliminate the burden entirely.